wintermi/zsh-starship/README.md

 # zsh-starship

-A zsh plugin to use the Starship prompt, along with a powerline theme.
+A zsh plugin to manage the Starship prompt, along with providing a default powerline like theme.

 ## Install